TECH3015/lectures/lecture-03.md

 > “the **duty to make reasonable adjustments** requires providers to **ensure disabled people can access services**.
 Service providers should **anticipate the needs** of potential disabled customers…”
 —adapted from [Disabled access to websites under UK law](http://www.out-law.com/page-330)

-**Disability Equality Act (2010)**—you can be [sued for discrimination](http://www.seqlegal.com/blog/website-accessibility-and-equality-act-2010) if your website fails to meet [accessibility standards](https://www.abilitynet.org.uk/expert-resources/web-accessibility-resources)
+**Disability Equality Act (2010)**—you can be [sued for discrimination](http://www.seqlegal.com/blog/website-accessibility-and-equality-act-2010) if your website fails [accessibility standards](https://www.abilitynet.org.uk/expert-resources/web-accessibility-resources)

 ---